sanderman01/chaskell/README.md

 Before we run our new executable though, we need to ensure that the .dll we linked against can be found by our program.
 There are two options here:

-* Copy the .dll from the Haskell project to the working directory of the executable. (this could even be a post-build command in your project)
+* Copy the .dll from the Haskell project to the working directory of the executable. (this could even be a post-build command/hook in your project)
 * Add the directory containing the .dll to our PATH variable.

 The first option makes sense for distribution.
-For your own development system, adding to PATH may work better, since you don't need to bother with files being copied around.
+For your own development system, adding to PATH may work better, since you don't need to bother with copying files around.
+Some people might recommend copying the .dll to your windows system directory, as an easy way to get access to that .dll from anywhere without messing with a PATH variable, but that is just silly!
+Don't do that.

 Now run the executable, and if everything went right, then you should see console output from both the C and Haskell side.